Sde1

 Q. What is indexing in DBMS?
 How do we maintain it?

-Indexing in DBMS is a technique to improve query performance by creating a data structure that allows faster data retrieval.
+Indexing in DBMS improves data retrieval speed by creating a data structure that allows quick access to records.

-It involves creating a separate data structure that maps the values of a specific column to their corresponding records.
+Indexing creates a data structure (like B-trees) that maps keys to their corresponding records.

 Asked in RaRa Delivery